-- 7.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 7.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
-Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour, and education. - 7.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will follow the procedures described in this policy and discuss it with the DSL or a deputy.
+- 6.1 Schools have an important role to play in supporting the mental health and wellbeing of their pupils. - 6.2 All staff are aware that mental health problems can be an indicator that a child has suffered or is at risk of suffering abuse, neglect, or exploitation.
+Staff are also aware that where children have suffered adverse childhood experiences those experiences can impact on their mental health, behaviour, and education. - 6.3 Where staff are concerned that a child's mental health is also a safeguarding concern, they will follow the procedures described in this policy and discuss it with the DSL or a deputy who will alert other relevant services as necessary.